wa-lang/man/en/preface.md

 *The content on this page is written in Chinese, and then traslated into English by machine.
 More accurate traslations are welcome at: [https://github.com/wa-lang/man/tree/master/en](https://github.com/wa-lang/man/tree/master/en)*

+***Ending's law: "Any application that can be compiled to WebAssembly, will be compiled to WebAssembly eventually."***

 # Preface

 The Wa-lang is a general statically typed compiled language designed for the WebAssembly platform.
 It is a project initiated by a group of programming language enthusiasts in China, and its design focuses on reducing the mental burden on users.